ordervschaos/pensive-books/docs/block-based-audio-highlighting.md

 ## Migration Notes

-- Existing pages with old audio system continue to work
-- Block-based audio requires JSON content in `pages.content`
+- Block-based audio uses JSON content from `pages.content` field
 - Feature is opt-in via `audio_blocks_enabled` flag
-- Can coexist with legacy audio system
+- All pages now use the JSON content format as the primary source